ebinm/DeliverMe/README.md

 The frontend can simply be run using the `start` script.

 ### Environment Variables

+Note: For ease of use we have provided `.env` files in the repository.
+This does not reflect best practice.
+We have decided for it makes setup easier and all secrets used here are of minor value.

 We use dotenv.
 Create the files `./frontend/.env` and  `./.env` and set the following values: